IHT Business Property Relief: Practical considerations, including restriction of relief under s.107(2)

 For the purposes of the two-year ownership test property acquired on an earlier death is deemed to have been owned from the date of death - or, if the earlier death was that of a spouse, from the date that spouse acquired the property (s.108).
 There is however no provision corresponding to the latter for lifetime transfers between spouses; in that case the ownership period of the transferee spouse runs only from the time of the transfer to him/her.

 A bonus or rights issue should not normally be regarded as a newly acquired holding for the purpose of the ownership tests.
 Provided the bonus or rights shares were issued in proportion to all the shares of a company - or to all the shares of a particular share class - the allotment to the transferor will come within s.107(4).
-Care needs to be taken with rights issues, however, and all cases involving them should be referred to the Appeals Team.
+Care needs to be taken with rights issues, however, and all cases involving them should be referred to the Litigation and Technical Advice Team (LTAT).

 Replacement provisions - s.107(2)